MicrosoftDocs/powerapps-docs/powerapps-docs/user/access-checker.md

     > ![Select a record to edit it](media/edit_record.png "Select a record to edit it")

 2. On the open record, select **Check Access** on the command bar.
-3. The **Check Access** dialog box will appear and display acccess information.
+3. The **Check Access** dialog box will appear and display your acccess information.

     > [!div class="mx-imgBorder"]